barionleg/cesium.wiki.gs/Google-Summer-of-Code-Ideas.md

 ![](gsoc/2013/compass.png)

-In this project, we'll add a 3D compass showing where north is as shown in the bottom-right of the above screenshot.
+In this project, we'll add a 3D compass showing where north is, as shown in the bottom-right of the above screenshot.
 We'll consider the trade-offs between creating the compass as a separate widget with SVG and CSS 3D transforms vs. creating the compass as part of Cesium using WebGL.
 The compass is particularly useful for views close to ground so the user understands the orientation of the view.

 This project requires design and coding skills, and a tad of math that we'll help with.